 Earlier this month, two activists who have been on the front lines of the battle against Wall Street’s predatory practices confronted two of the world’s wealthiest and most powerful financial titans — BlackRock CEO Laurence Fink and PIMCO founder William Gross — pressuring them to discuss their corporations’ attack on the working class families of Richmond, CA, who are trying to salvage their lives and their homes from the disaster of foreclosure.
-[If you press play on the video, you will hear the activists within seconds.]

 The activists were calling on BlackRock and PIMCO to negotiate the sale of troubled loans to the city of Richmond, so that the loans can be fixed and foreclosures can be avoided.
 The problems facing working class homeowners in blue-collar Richmond may be hard for either money mogul to understand.

 BlackRock’s Fink has homes in Manhattan and Vail, CO, as well as a 26-acre country estate in North Salem, NY, 50 miles from his Manhattan office.
 He owns a private Gulfstream G-550 jet.
 Last year, according to Forbes, he earned $75.8 million, making him the highest paid financial services CEO in the country.
 BlackRock is the world’s largest money manager with $3.6 trillion in assets.

 PIMCO’s Gross, who heads the world’s largest bond fund with about $250 billion under management, has a personal net worth of $2.2 billion.
 He is the 252nd wealthiest person in the country, according to Forbes.
 PIMCO is based in Newport Beach, CA and Gross lives in a beachfront home in nearby Laguna Beach.
 He made about $200 million in 2011, according to The New York Times.